mosip/documentation/docs/pre-registration-user-guide.md

 * Book an Appointment
 * Receive a Confirmation

+#### Steps to create an Application and book an appointment

+1. Open the browser and visit the pre-registration portal.
+2. Select the preferred language.
+3. Enter your email address or phone number.
+4. Click **Send OTP**.
+The user receives an OTP on the registered email ID or the phone number.
+5. Enter the OTP and click **Verify**.
+Once the OTP is verified, you will see a pop up for selecting the languages for data entry.
+6. Select the languages and click **Submit**.
+7. Read through the Terms and Conditions to provide your consent.
+Select the checkbox and click **Accept**.
+Once the user gives consent, they will be directed to the demographics page.
+8. On the Demographic Details page, enter the required data in the different tiles.
+Note: The fields/labels having * mark is mandatory to be filled.
+9. After filling the details, click Continue to proceed.
+10. Next, upload the required documents in the Upload documents page.
+Here, you also have the option to create multiples applications for your family or friends by clicking **Add an Applicant** or selecting **Create New Application** on the dashboard.
+11. Once this is done, you can preview the same and make modifications if required by clicking on modify.
+12. Now, you can proceed with booking an appointment.
+13. Select the Registration center and the time slot.

 Below is the description of the options available in the sample UI Implementation

 ## Login/create a user account